shua5115/lua-libs/ExampleLuaLib/README.md

 1. Create a CMakeLists.txt file with mylualib as a library target.
 2. Ensure you have a Lua static library (.lib on Windows, .a on Linux) and a directory with the lua headers.
 4. Modify the CMakeLists.txt file to link the library and include the directory of headers.
 5. Compile with CMake.
-Be sure to match the architectures of the compiler and the lua library match.
+Be sure to match the architechtures of the compiler and the lua library match.
 6. Copy the resulting shared library to the same directory as your Lua files, and require() it.